-17.5.3 Noise Sensitive Activities (including dwellings).
+17.5.2 Noise Sensitive Activities (including dwellings).

-New, altered or relocated buildings for a noise sensitive activity on any site within any rural, commercial or manufacturing industrial zones (excluding the Airport Enterprise Zone) or within 30 metres of a railway designation or within 50 metres of any portion of the state highway 3 designation where a posted speed limit exceeding 70km/hr applies, shall comply with the following:

-a.
-Any habitable room space within a new or altered building shall be designed to achieve an insulation rating of no less than:

-$$D{nT,w} + C{tr} > 30 \text{ dB}$$ $D{2m,nT,w} + C_r > 30 \text{ dB}$ for the external building envelope of each habitable room when tested and verified in accordance with the following standards:

-- i.
-AS/NZS1276.1:1999 Acoustics- Rating of sound insulation in buildings and of building elements Part 1: Airborne sound insulation. - AS/NZS ISO717.1:2004 Acoustics Rating of sound insulation in buildings and of building elements Airborne sound insulation. - ii.
-ISO 140-5:1998 Acoustics Measurement of Sound Insulation in Buildings and of Building Elements Part 5: Field Measurements of Airborne Sound Insulation of Façade Elements and Facades. - ISO 16283-1:2014 Acoustics Field measurement of sound insulation in buildings and of building elements Part 1: Airborne sound insulation. - b.
-Compliance with this performance standard shall be achieved when the design and construction of each habitable room: - i. accords with the exact construction specification and schedule as set out in 17.6.
+- a.
+Noise Sensitive Activities shall be located at least 20 metres from the nearest traffic lane of a State Highway where the posted speed is at least 70km/hour. - b.
+New, altered (more than 10% of the existing habitable gross floor area) or relocated buildings for a noise sensitive activity on any site within any rural, commercial or industrial manufacturing zone (excluding the Airport Enterprise Zone) or within 30 metres of a railway designation (District Plan reference: D204) or within 50 metres of any portion of the State Highway 3 designation (District Plan reference: D207) where a posted speed limit exceeding 70km/hr applies must shall-comply with at least one of the following: - ai.
+All Any habitable rooms within a new or altered building shall is be designed to achieve an insulation rating of no less than $D{nT,w}+C{tr}>30$ dB for the external building envelope of each habitable room when tested and verified in accordance with the following standards: - AS/NZS1276.1:1999 Acoustics- Rating of sound insulation in buildings and of building elements Part 1: Airborne sound insulation. - AS/NZS ISO717.1:2004 Acoustics Rating of sound insulation in buildings and of building elements - Airborne sound insulation. - ISO 140-5:1998 Acoustics Measurement of Sound Insulation in Buildings and of Building Elements Part 5: Field Measurements of Airborne Sound Insulation of Façade Elements and Facades. - ISO 16283-1:2014 Acoustics Field measurement of sound insulation in buildings and of building elements Part 1: Airborne sound insulation. - b.
+Compliance with this performance standard shall be achieved when the design and construction of each habitable room:

+This can be achieved by using accords with the exact construction specification and schedule as set out in 17.6.